osmandapp/web/main/docs/user/navigation/route-navigation.md

 ### Navigation type / route parameters

-Configure routing type and its parameters.
+How to configure routing type and routing's parameters are described in the [Navigation settings article](./navigation-settings.md#navigation-type--route-parameters).

 ### Route recalculation